PatelPratik39/Common-Interview-Questions/README.md

 #   what is depth-First Search (DFS)?
     - Level order Traversal using queue means DFS - Depth First Search
+-   Time Complexity is linear so O(n)

 #  what is Breadth First Search (BFS)?
     - PreOrder,InORder, PostOrder are known as BreadthFirst Search
+-   Time Complexity is linear so O(n)